NonerKao/BICIB/README.md

-BICIB: Brainfuck Interpreter/Comiler In Brainfuck
+BICIB: Brainfuck Interpreter/Compiler In Brainfuck
 =================================================

-BICIB aims to provide a easy-to-use toolset for brainfuck, which is an esoteric programming language, and it is also written in brainfuck.
+BICIB aims to provide a easy-to-use tool-set for brainfuck, which is an esoteric programming language, and it is also written in brainfuck.